leahkemp/ESR_human_genomics/docs/tools_and_software.md

-# Bioinformatic tools and software
+# Bioinformatics tools and software

 A collection of bioinformatic tools and software we either developed internally or that were developed externally that we use in our analyses